poorsquinky/resume/resume.md

 Software Development
 - Python, Bash, C, C#, NodeJS, Perl, countless others

-AWS Cloud Architecture
+AWS / Cloud
-- Subject matter expert on cost savings, cloud architecture best practices, and HIPAA/PCI BAA and other compliance.
+- Subject matter expert on cost savings, cloud architecture best practices, and HIPAA/PCI BAA and other compliance
 - Hands-on with cloud-first architectures like Lambda, Aurora, and Athena, and countless others

 Network Security
 - Network analysis and intrusion.
-Some blue team work and some red team work.
+Some blue team work and some red team work

 Infrastructure as Code (IaC)
 - Ansible, Chef, Puppet for server/VM configuration